Fire and rescue services

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-For consular assistance, contact the Australian Consulate-General in Noumea.
+For consular assistance in New Caledonia, contact the Australian Consulate-General in Noumea.

 Norwich Building